Breaded cutlet: Chicken Kiev

 Chicken Kiev is a breaded cutlet dish popular in the post-Soviet states, as well as in several other countries of the former Eastern Bloc, and in the English-speaking world.
 It is made of boneless chicken breast pounded and rolled around cold garlic butter with herbs, then breaded and either fried or baked.
 It is called kotleta po-kievski (котлета по-киевски) in Russian and similarly kotleta po-kyivski (котлета по-київськи) in Ukrainian, which means "Kyiv-style cutlet".

 Cordon bleu

-Cordon bleu is a breaded cutlet of veal, chicken or pork stuffed with ham and cheese, then breaded and either fried or baked.
+Cordon bleu (French for "blue ribbon") is a breaded cutlet of veal, chicken or pork stuffed with ham and cheese, then breaded and either fried or baked.

+Côtelette Menon

+Breaded veal cutlets have been a staple of French cuisine since at least the 18th century.
+One of the most famous recipes for this dish is found in a book written by the chef Joseph Menon in 1749, called côtelette de veau frite.
+This dish was also known as côtelette révolution as it gained popularity around the time of the French Revolution.

+Some historians believe that this dish may be the ancestor of the Italian cotoletta and the Austrian Wiener Schnitzel.
+It is thought that the dish was brought to these countries during the Napoleonic Wars.

 Cotoletta

 Cotoletta originates in Italy as cotoletta alla milanese and is very similar to Wiener schnitzel.
 However, it is a cutlet rather than an escalope, and it is traditionally cooked with its rib.
 Originally from Milan, it can now be found all over the country.

 In Spain, breaded cutlet is normally called escalope milanesa in restaurants when served with French fries and a slice of lemon.
 When eaten in a sandwich, it is simply called filete empanado.
 It is usually made of veal or beef.
 Chicken is called pollo empanado, and pork is not usual.

 Cotoletta was first documented in 1148 (Saint Ambrose's archive, Milan) in Latin: "Lumbolos cum panicio".